information

 Customers can assist the Commercial Inspections Team by establishing an on-site parking space designated “City Inspector Parking Only.”
 Finding a parking spot around a busy construction site can be very difficult.
 Time spent looking for a parking spot could be better spent on the inspection or on consultation visits with our customers.

-Final inspections/Certificate of Occupancy
+Final inspections and Certificate of Occupancy

 While projects vary widely, the general process of moving from initial plans to the final inspection and approval to occupy follows the same basic steps and requirements for assuring that the project is completed in reasonable compliance with the approved construction documents and applicable codes.

 It is important to work closely with the Inspection Team as you near completion of your project.
 We recommend at least 45-60 days before your scheduled completion date, that you consult with the Inspection Team on scheduling the final inspections.
-Approved BES 487 inspection for private stormwater facilities is required before final inspections happen.
+An approved BES 487 inspection for private stormwater facilities is required before final inspections happen.

 Other types of inspections